Cod-e-Codes/test-repo/README.md

 - **Messages not showing or chat not updating**
   - Check your WebSocket connection and server logs for errors.
 - **Old messages missing from chat history**
   - The server database only keeps the most recent 1000 messages.
-Older messages are automatically deleted.
 - **Too many users in user list**
-  - Only up to 20 users are shown, with a styled `+N more` indicator if more are online.
+  - Only up to 20 users are shown, with a styled `+N more` indicator.
-- **Cross-platform**: Runs on Linux, macOS, and Windows terminals
-- **Firewall/Port**: Ensure port 9090 is open for remote connections
+- **Firewall/Port**: Ensure port 9090 is open for remote connections.
 - **Admin commands**
-  - All admin commands (like `:cleardb`) are now fully functional for authenticated admins.
+  - Ensure `--admin` and `--admin-key` match server settings.

+> [!TIP]
-*If reporting a bug, please include your version or commit hash.*
+> When reporting bugs, include your version or commit hash for faster resolution.

 ---